tahirjhan/DSRD-Net_Surgery_Instruments_Segmentaion/README.md

 # DSRD-Net_Surgery_Instruments_Segmentaion
 ## Introduction

-**Any work that uses the code and/or provided pretrained models must acknowledge the authors by including the following reference**
+**Any work that uses the code and/or provided trained models must acknowledge the authors by including the following reference**
 > Tahir Mahmood, Se Woon Cho, and Kang Ryoung Park, “DSRD-Net: Dual Stream Residual Dense Network for Semantic Segmentation of Instruments in Robot-Assisted Surgery,” Expert Systems With Applications, In Submission

 ## Implementation